Application Fee Waived for All Veterans. Apply Today!

 Military Tuition Assistance (TA)

 Our schools participate in the armed forces active duty tuition assistance programs.
 To receive TA, you MUST first apply through your ESO.
 Each branch has slightly different time requirements, but generally, you must get approval before the start of your program/term.
 Failure to obtain prior approval will result in denial and you having to cover the costs with some other source of funding.
 Recipients must maintain passing grades and remain in good standing with their branch of the Service.
-The table in our FA guide also summarizes current coverage offered by each branch with a link to the respective website.
+The table in our FA guide also summarizes current coverage offered by new australian online casinos each branch with a link to the respective website.
 Go to the website for detailed information on how to apply, how funding works, and what is required of you to maintain eligibility for TA.

-Veteran No Loan Program
+Veteran No Debt Program

 Centura College also offers students the unique opportunity to complete their education with no loans to repay.
 If you are eligible for Chapter 33, this Debt Free Program offers 100% forgiveness of any tuition and fees not covered by Chapter 33 and Federal Pell Grant, as long as you do not receive any Federal Title IV student loans.
 Talk with a Financial Aid Advisor for more details.